Physicians Are Working Like Robots for Robots

 Healthcare sentiments need to change!

 A medical practice requires a meaningful transition from one hundred percent unyielding applied a science-based remedy to the domain of compassion that inundates the fairest of all scientific and technological inventions within the confines of its core integrity.
 Medical science is about recipes to the patient as individuals and not rectifying a set of query outcomes and procedures.
-Technological innovations such as Data Analytics, Pharma, imaging, biotechnologies are merely complementary scientific grounds to medicine, not vice versa.
+Technological innovations such as Data Analytics, Pharma, imaging, and biotechnologies are complementary scientific grounds to medicine, not vice versa.
 Medicine is the science schooled between a physician and one patient.
-That contrasts to something cultivating a cookie-cutter medicine that the traditional population health and overreliance on technology would offer.
+That contrasts with something cultivating a cookie-cutter medicine that the traditional population health and overreliance on technology would offer.
 In the present epoch, technology has become a part of human existence.
-It can bring about comfort to our lives and deliver safety and efficiency to our patients.
+It can comfort our lives and deliver safety and efficiency to our patients.
 But we will be leading the way to tragic outcomes if the technology cannot be governed or adapted by the industry professionals.
-Thus, technology has to be expanded under the Oversight of Industry Experts, constructed to simplify life for patients and clinicians alike.
+Thus, technology must be expanded under the Oversight of Industry Experts and constructed to simplify life for patients and clinicians.
 But never should be for any reason diverse.